kanaria69/Mainecoco/README.md

-## What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+## Why did the barber win the race?
+He took a short cut.